cscart/docs/en/cscart_addons/addons/customer-account-merge/index.rst

 Installing the add-on
 =====================

-    Install the Customer Account Merge add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
+    Install the Account Merge add-on on the add-ons list page (“Add-ons” → ”Manage add-ons”).
 Click the + button in the top right corner, select an archive and click Upload & install.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to Active.

     .. fancybox:: img/Customer-account-merge-installation.png
-        :alt: Customer Account Merge add-on for CS-Cart
+        :alt: Account Merge add-on for CS-Cart

 =================
 Merging customers